-You often spend writing and editing your contents before it goes live.
+You often spend writing and editing your content before it goes live.
 But how much time do you spend on your headlines or titles?

-You might have crafted one of the best articles in your niche, but end up with extremely low click-through-rate from search engines.
+You might have crafted one of the best articles in your niche, but end up with an extremely low click-through rate from search engines.
 Titles and meta description is the first thing any search engine users see before clicking the ones they feel the most relevant to what they searched for.

 Just follow these amazing tips in crafting click-worthy titles:

 Use numbers or digits – when you use a number in your headlines, you instantly build credibility and authenticity.
 The human eyes are not only attracted to visuals but naturally drawn to the juxtaposition of numbers placed beside texts.
 Providing numbers for your titles also gives a clear picture of what they can expect from the content.
 For example, just look at the two headlines below and see which one you’re more eager to click on.

 - Top SEO Blogs to Read in 2021